The Most Common Diseases You Can Get from A Mosquito

 Chikungunya

-- Eastern Equine Encephalitis (EEE): Unfortunately, this mosquito-borne virus is typically fatal for horses.
+- Eastern equine encephalitis (EEE): Unfortunately, this mosquito-borne virus is typically fatal for horses.